OhWenChi/SIT770_Task2.3HD-Research_Paper_OhWenChi/README.md

 # Research Implications

-The findings suggest that benchmark-based fairness evaluation itself may be vulnerable to prompt framing effects.
-Consequently, fairness scores should not necessarily be treated as fixed properties of a model, but rather as measurements partially dependent on evaluation conditions.

-This raises broader concerns regarding:
-- benchmark reproducibility,
-- fairness leaderboard reliability,
-- model comparison validity,
-- and responsible AI reporting.
+The findings suggest that fairness evaluation should be viewed as a robustness problem rather than a static measurement task.
+Because semantically equivalent prompt reformulations can alter measured fairness outcomes, benchmark rankings and model comparisons may partly reflect evaluation framing rather than underlying model behaviour.

 Future fairness benchmarks may therefore require:
 - uncertainty-aware evaluation,
 - multi-prompt robustness testing,
-- and standardised prompt protocols rather than relying solely on single deterministic fairness scores.
+- and standardised prompt protocols to improve reproducibility and reliability in modern LLM fairness research.

 ---